Wario World: Plot

-During the game's ending, Wario's new castle quality depends on the number of Spritelings rescued.
-The worst-case scenario sees Wario with nothing but a campsite with his throne in a dark jungle, but if all 40 Spritelings were rescued, Wario is given a palace even grander than his previous one.

-Development
+Development and release

 Wario World was shown at E3 2002 as a technical demo.
 At the next E3 in 2003, it was shown with levels of gameplay polish and tweaking, which the previous E3 demo was lacking.
 On August 22, 2002, at Nintendo's Gamer's Summit, Wario World's North American release date was set to November 11, 2002.
-The game was later going to be released on May 26, 2003, but was further delayed by one month till June 23.
+The game's release date was pushed back to May 26, 2003, but was further delayed again by one month until June 23, 2003.
+The game was released in Europe on June 20, in Australia on July 10, and in Japan the following year on May 27, 2004.

 It was uncertain who was developing Wario World, until April 22, 2003, when Nintendo of America revealed that Treasure was developing the game.
 After the successful development collaboration Treasure and Nintendo shared with the Nintendo 64 title, Sin and Punishment, the two companies wanted to work together again.
 The R&D1 team wanted to continue their co-development juncture with a 3D installment of the Wario franchise.
 Wario World's music was composed by Norio Hanzawa and Minako Hamano.
 Wario was voiced by Charles Martinet, who also voices Mario and Luigi in the Mario series.